Call Today: (800) 976-4904

-Arkansas Franchise Registration Status: Non-Registration State
+Arkansas Franchise Law and FDD Registration

 The State of Arkansas is not a franchise registration state.
 This means that Arkansas does not require franchisors to register their Franchise Disclosure Document (“FDD”) with a state regulator before offering or selling a franchise in the state.
 However, Franchisors must nevertheless maintain and disclose a FDD in accordance with the Federal Franchise Laws prior to offering or selling a franchise in Arkansas.